 (See my previous blog entry for the background on the Criminal Minds story)

 In case you missed the news, CBS and Criminal Minds’ producers have decided that A.J.
 Cook is indeed staying fired.
 She gets two episodes to tie up her storyline.
 Paget Brewster fared somewhat better; supposedly she is in 10 out of 13 episodes.
 Although it is a 22 episode season, so I don’t understand the math.
 Gee, too bad CBS also cancelled Numb3rs!
 I could have used the help in figuring it out.
+[1.
+More fuzzy CBS math: Season episodes reduced were to 16 so Miami Medical could air in its spot.
+Numb3rs was then cancelled.]

 Because I just really don’t get it.
 CBS and the producers seem totally determined to destroy a great show.
 Not sure where their minds are at.